deepakhj/cadent/docs/writers.md

 query patterns expect some element of consitency in the Primary key, but you may want different replication, drivers, and other options that make your environment happy.

+*Almost*

+Currently _MySQL_ and _ElasticSearch_ have modules to add their schemas and least verify they are there as well.
+Hopefully a good solution can be found with Cassandra in a bit.

 ## Status